aws-solutions-library-samples/Guidance-for-Authentication-with-Digital-Wallets-on-AWS/backend/README.md

   - `--parameter-overrides $(cat prod.parameters)` is a way to inject the template parameters from a file.
 SAM only supports parameter overrides in the command line.
   - `--confirm-changeset` prompts you to confirm deployment.

+**Note:**

-**Note:** After your first deployment you can run the `sam deploy` command without any of the flags to deploy the same CloudFormation stack.
+   * After your first deployment you can run the `sam deploy` command without any of the flags to deploy the same CloudFormation stack.
 To make changes, run the `sam deploy --guided` command again or update the generated `samconfig.toml` file directly.

-**Note:** You may want to save the `Outputs` outputted at the end of the `sam deploy` command.
-These will be used in the `dapp` setup steps.
+   * You may want to save the `Outputs` values displayed at the end of the `sam deploy` command.
+These values will be used in the `dapp` setup steps.
 See `projectRoot/dapp/README.md`.

 ## What does it deploy?